cnharrison/dice-witch/README.md

 - `/roll notation:1d10r`: Roll 1d10 and reroll on one.
 - `/roll notation:4d10r<=3`: Roll 4d10 and reroll on any result less than or equal to three.

+### Unique
+Re-rolls duplicate dice values, ensuring all dice in the roll have unique values.

+- `/roll notation:8d6u`: Roll eight d6 and reroll any duplicates.
+- `/roll notation:8d6u=5`: Roll eight d6 and reroll only duplicates that equal 5.
+- `/roll notation:10d10u>7`: Roll ten d10 and reroll only duplicates greater than 7.

 ### Keep/Drop AKA Advantage
 Disregard or keep all dice above or below a certain threshold.